plosive/konstantinfarrell.github.io/_posts/2015-10-13-minecraft-server.md

 That ought to do it for dependencies.

+- Now start up minecraft, and set the profile to "Forge"
+- In the settings menu, select `options > resource packs > Crafteryada v0.9.3a.zip`
+- Save and exit.

 ## Get Approved

 All that is left for you to do now is get your account whitelisted so you can have access to the server.
 Send an email to <konstantinfarrell@gmail.com> with your first and last name, and account name.